-Why the above formalization of the notion of "not abnormal" is not always adequate.
-In the previous section, we described a seemingly natural formalization of the notion "not abnormal": if a probability of an event is small enough, i.e., $\leq p_0$ for some very small p_0 , then this event cannot happen.
+5.1.
+Why the above formalization of the notion of "typical" is not always adequate.
+In the previous section, we described a seemingly natural formalization of the notion "typical" ("not abnormal"): if a probability of an event is small enough, i.e., $\leq p_0$ for some very small p_0 , then this event cannot happen.

 The problem with this approach is that every sequence of heads and tails has exactly the same probability.
-So, if we choose $p_0 \geq 2^{-100}$, we will thus exclude all possible sequences of heads and tails as physically impossible.
-However, anyone can toss a coin 100 times, and this proves that some sequences are physically possible.
+So, if we choose $p_0 \ge 2^{-100}$, we will thus exclude all possible sequences of 100 heads and tails as physically impossible.
+However, anyone can toss a coin 100 times, and this proves that some such sequences are physically possible.

 Historical comment.
-This problem was first noticed by Kyburg under the name of Lottery paradox [26]: in a big (e.g., state-wide) lottery, the probability of winning the Grand Prize is so small, then a reasonable person should not expect it.
+This problem was first noticed by Kyburg under the name of Lottery paradox [28]: in a big (e.g., state-wide) lottery, the probability of winning the Grand Prize is so small that a reasonable person should not expect it.
 However, some people do win big prizes.

+5.2.
 Kolmogorov's idea: use computational complexity.
-Crudely speaking, the main problem is with selecting the same threshold p_0 for all events.
-For example, if we toss a fair coin 100 times, then a sequence consisting of all heads should not be possible, and it is a reasonable conclusion because the probability that tossing a fair coin will lead to this sequence is extremely small: 2^{-100} .
+Crudely speaking, the main problem arises because we select the same threshold p_0 for all events.
+For example, if we toss a fair coin 100 times then a sequence consisting of all heads should not be possible, and it is a reasonable conclusion because the probability that tossing a fair coin will lead to this sequence is extremely small: 2^{-100} .